"A Better Domain Name Will Lower Your Lifetime Marketing Costs"

 Domain Name Extensions

-When you enter a Domain name into your web browser, the first thing that happens is that your computer will send a request to a global network of servers that form the Domain Name System (DNS).
-These servers will then lookup for the name servers that are associated with the Domain name and forward the request to those name servers.
+When a domain name is entered into a browser, the computer sends a request to a global network of servers forming the Domain Name System (DNS).
+These servers lookup for the name server associated with the entered domain name and forward the request to it.

-Let's assume that your website is hosted on Bluehost, then the name server information will be: ns1.bluehost.com or ns2.bluehost.com.
-(Where NS means Name Server).
-Now these NS are computers that are being managed by Bluehost (your website hosting company).
+For Example: If your website is hosted on Bluehost, then the name server information will be: ns1.bluehost.com or ns2.bluehost.com.
+(Where NS is Name Server).
+These NS are computers that are being managed by Bluehost (your website hosting company).

-Your hosting company will then forward the request to the computer that is storing your website.
-This computer is called a Web Server.
-The Web Server then fetches the web page and finally send the data back to the browser.
+Then, your hosting company will forward the request to the computer (otherwise known as Web Server) storing your website.
+The webserver will fetch the web page and respond to the browser.
 The browser will show the website.

 How to choose a Domain Name?

-A study conducted in 2016 showed that there were nearly 326.4 million Domain names registered worldwide.
-And with an addition of approximately 3 million more being added to this number, every month, you can imagine how many registered Domain names there would be by now.
+A study conducted in 2021 showed that there were nearly 366.8 million Domain names registered worldwide.
+And with an addition of approximately 3 million more being added to this number every month, you can imagine how many registered Domain names there would be by now.

 But does that mean that all the good names are already taken?

 It does put a lot of pressure on trying to find a good Domain name for your website.
-In my personal opinion, every Domain name is unique in its own way.
+Every Domain name is unique in its own way.
 Use the following points when deciding to pick a Domain name:

 How to Buy a Domain Name?

-Some of the most popular sites for buying a Domain name are BlueHost, GoDaddy, Hostinger, HostGator, Register.com, A2 Hosting, SquareSpace, Domain.com, etc. It's recommended that you go and try a few of these sites to see which one gives you a better offer, as most of them also have discount coupons.
+Some of the most popular sites for buying a Domain name are BlueHost, GoDaddy, Hostinger, HostGator, etc. It's recommended that you go and try a few of these sites to see which one gives you a better offer, as most of them also have discount coupons.

 What is a Sub Domain?